-Clinical Guideline Recommendations Jiiiioai Jaiaoiiiio associated comorbidity is present, alternative medication trials should be considered.
+Clinical Guideline Recommendations Cililical Guldelille associated comorbidity is present, alternative medication trials should be considered.
 Second-line medications for ADHD therapy include tricyclic antidepressants (imipramine, desipramine), alpha adrenergic agonist (clonidine) a non- tricyclic antidepressant (bupropion), or immediate- release guanfacine.
 National Institute for Treatment for children and adolescents with ADHD Health and Clinical Methylphenidate, atomoxetine and dexamphetamine are recommended as Excellence: options for the management of ADHD in children and adolescents.
 Attention Deficit The decision regarding which product to use should be based on the Hyperactivity following: Disorder: Diagnosis The presence of comorbid conditions. and Management of The different adverse effects of the drugs.
 Attention Deficit Specific issues regarding compliance identified for the individual Hyperactivity child or adolescent.
 Disorder in Children, The potential for drug diversion.
-Young People, and Adults The preferences of the child/adolescent and/or his or her parent or (2008) guardian.
-(2000) Healthcare professionals should consider the following treatment recommendations: Methylphenidate for patients with ADHD without significant comorbidities.
+The potential for drug diversion.
+Young People, and Adults The preferences of the child/adolescent and/or his or her parent or guardian.
+(2008) 32 Healthcare professionals should consider the following treatment recommendations: Methylphenidate for patients with ADHD without significant comorbidities.
 Methylphenidate for patients with ADHD with comorbid conduct disorder.
 Methylphenidate or atomoxetine when tics, Tourette's syndrome, anxiety disorder, stimulant misuse or risk of stimulant diversion are present.
 Atomoxetine if methylphenidate has been tried and has been ineffective at the maximum tolerated dose, or the child or young person is intolerant to low or moderate doses of methylphenidate.
-Modified-release preparations should be considered for the following reasons: Convenience.Improving adherence.
-Reducing stigma (because the child or young person does not need to take medication at school).
+Modified-release preparations should be considered for the following reasons: o Convenience.
+Improving adherence.
+Reducing stigma (because the child or young person does not) need to take medication at school).
 Reducing problems schools have in storing and administering controlled drugs.
 Their pharmacokinetic profiles.
 Immediate-release preparations may be considered if more flexible dosing regimens are required, or during initial titration to determine correct dosing levels.
 Treatment of adults with ADHD Drug treatment is the first-line treatment for adults with ADHD with either moderate or severe levels of impairment.
 Methylphenidate is recommended as the first-line drug.
-If methylphenidate is ineffective or unacceptable, atomoxetine or developed atomics, some higher triad. dexamphetamine can be tried.
+If methylphenidate is ineffective or unacceptable, atomoxetine or dexamphetamine can be tried.
 Caution should be exercised when prescribing dexamphetamine to those likely to be at risk of stimulant misuse or diversion.
-American Academy of likely to be at risk of stimulant misuse or diversion.
-American Academy of Child and Adolescent Initial pharmacologic therapy should be with an agent approved by the EDA for the treatment of ADHD.
-This includes devtroamphetamine.
-Crilla aria Addiescent FDA for the treatment of ADHD.
+American Academy of Initial pharmacologic therapy should be with an agent approved by the Child and Adolescent FDA for the treatment of ADHD.
 This includes dextroamphetamine,